Concerned About Your Child Suffering a Car Seat Injury in Louisiana? Get Gordon!

 Louisiana Car Seat Regulations

-Louisiana state law mandates that children must be in appropriate car seats when riding in a car or other vehicle.
-The law makes it easy to know which car seat you need for every stage of your child’s life:
+Louisiana state law mandates that children must be secured in appropriate car seats when riding in a vehicle.
+The following are the current legal requirements:

 Louisiana laws specify the car seat requirements to ensure child safety, like rea-facing seats for very small children.

-There are three main types of car seats, as covered in Louisiana law:
+There are three main types of car seats covered under Louisiana law:

 How to Keep Your Child Safe in a Car Accident